Microsoft/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/Hands-on lab step-by step - SAP NetWeaver on Azure.md

 ### Overview

 In this exercise, you will configure the SAP NetWeaver application servers.
 You will start by installing Microsoft ODBC Driver for SQL Server on s03-di-0 and s03-di-1 Azure VMs.
 Next, you will use SAP Software Provisioning Manager to install the Primary Application Server (PAS) instance on s03-di-0 and follow with the installation of an Additional Application Server (AAS) instance on s03-di-1.
 In addition, you will install SAP Enhanced Monitoring Extension for SAP on Azure VMs included in your SAP deployment.
-Optionally, you might want to also consider disabling Internet Explorer by following <https://support.microsoft.com/en-us/help/4013567/how-to-disable-internet-explorer-on-windows>
+Optionally, you might want to also consider disabling Internet Explorer by following these instructions: <https://support.microsoft.com/en-us/help/4013567/how-to-disable-internet-explorer-on-windows>.

 ### Task 1: Configure storage and software prerequisites of the SAP Application layer